Henry Stuart, Lord Darnley: Aftermath

 Suspicion quickly fell on James Hepburn, 4th Earl of Bothwell, and his supporters, notably Archibald Douglas, Parson of Douglas, whose shoes were found at the scene, and on Mary herself.
 Bothwell had long been suspected of having designs on the throne, and his close relationship with the queen gave rise to rumours they were sexually intimate.
 This was viewed as a motive for Bothwell to have Darnley murdered, with help from some of the nobility and seemingly with royal approval.
-Mary had been looking at options for removing Darnley, and had discussed ideas at Craigmillar Castle in November 1566, though her ideas were for divorce.
+Mary had been looking at options for removing Darnley and had discussed ideas at Craigmillar Castle in November 1566, though her ideas were for divorce.
 The problem was the risk of making her son illegitimate.

 Soon after Darnley's death, Bothwell and Mary left Edinburgh together.
 There are two points of view about the circumstances: in the first, Bothwell kidnapped the queen, took her to Dunbar Castle, and raped her.
 In the second, Mary was a willing participant in the kidnapping, and the story of rape was a fabrication, so her honour and reputation were not ruined by her marriage to a man widely suspected of murder.
 Mary later miscarried twins by Bothwell while a prisoner at Lochleven Castle.

-A soldier under the pay of Bothwell, Captain William Blackadder of the Clan Blackadder, was one of the first non-participants to happen upon the scene, and for that reason was treated as a suspect.
+A soldier under the pay of Bothwell, Captain William Blackadder of the Clan Blackadder, was one of the first non-participants to happen upon the scene and, for that reason, was treated as a suspect.
 He was convicted and executed by being hanged, drawn and quartered before each of his limbs was nailed to the gates of a different Scottish town.

 Bothwell was put on trial in Edinburgh and found not guilty.
 Suspicions that Mary colluded with conspirators in her husband's death or that she took no action to prevent his death led to the loss of her supporters and the loss of the Scottish crown.
 Bothwell escaped to Shetland and Norway.
-Mary was captured by her enemies at the battle of Carberry Hill.
-In 1568 Mary's involvement in the murder was discussed in England in conferences at York and Westminster which ended with no definitive findings.
-The Casket letters were produced as evidence against her, alleged to have been written by Mary, they seemed to indicate her support for the killing.
-The letters were purportedly found by James Douglas, 4th Earl of Morton, in Edinburgh in a silver box engraved with an "F" (for Francis II), along with others documents, including the Mary-Bothwell marriage certificate.
-Before Morton's execution in 1581, he admitted having knowledge of the murder plot, and that Bothwell and Archibald Douglas were "chief actors" in Darnley's murder.
+Her enemies captured Mary at the battle of Carberry Hill.
+In 1568, Mary's involvement in the murder was discussed in England in conferences at York and Westminster, which ended with no definitive findings.
+The Casket letters were produced as evidence against her, alleged to have been written by Mary; they seemed to indicate her support for the killing.
+The letters were purportedly found by James Douglas, 4th Earl of Morton, in Edinburgh, in a silver box engraved with an "F" (for Francis II), along with other documents, including the Mary-Bothwell marriage certificate.
+Before Morton's execution in 1581, he admitted knowing the murder plot, and that Bothwell and Archibald Douglas were "chief actors" in Darnley's murder.

-Mary was kept in captivity until she was implicated in the Babington plot against Elizabeth, after which she was convicted of treason and executed.
+Mary fled to England but was kept in captivity there until she was implicated in the Babington Plot against Elizabeth, after which she was convicted of treason and executed.